vtecftwy/fastbook/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fastai/fastbook/master)

 # Introduction
 This repository is forked from fastai's fastbook.
 It holds notebooks that are slightly modified in order to run easily on Google Colab and to provide a few additional steps or explainations which I found useful.
+A few additional notebooks are also added for some of the chapters, which provides tutorial and resources for important concepts in the coresponding chapter.

 The notebooks in `wip-nbs` are those I made or used in the course of reading and studying fastbook and are all work in progress.